zulfidly/frontend/module_4/capstone/README.md

 # Capstone 4

-When I was a kid, I loved playing solitaire on my computer.

-I was always so intrigued and impressed at how well the computer handles the game and shuffles it so perfectly.

-If you were old enough to remember, that was probably the only game we had back then.
+Since we just dabbled a little on VueJS and the basics of it, let's put it to good use!

-So to reminisce my childhood, we will be building a poker card game in this Capstone.
+In this capstone, we will be building a foreign currency convert app.

-However, since this is not a game development course, the focus on this project isn't at how well you can implement shuffling algorithms & deal cards.

-Instead, we will use the API service [https://deckofcardsapi.com/](https://deckofcardsapi.com/)
+We will be using the [exchangerate.host](https://exchangerate.host/#/#docs) API.

 Take some time to read over the docs before we begin.
 <br/>